adisandro/MMINT/examples/SCICO23/edu.toronto.cs.se.mmint.examples.scico23/SCICO23/README.md

     5. Repeat steps i-ii-iii-iv twice.
 Create a relationship between `pts : StateMachine` and `safety : GSN` by mapping model elements `Initial State Off` and `Domain Goal G0.3`, then create a relationship between `vss : ClassDiagram` and `safety : GSN` by mapping model elements `Class Security Device` and `Domain Goal G0.4`.
 7. Property decomposition
     1. Go back to the `safety` GSN editor.
-    2. Right-click on the goal named `G0.2` and select `MMINT > Property Decomposition`.
+    2. Right-click on the goal named `G0.2`, select `MMINT > Instantiate Template`, then select the template `/GSNTemplates/property_decomposition.gsn`.
     3. Select `Absence > $X is not reached` as the property to be decomposed, then select `State Damaged` for variable `$X`.
     4. Insert `2` as the number of sub-properties.
     5. Select `Transitions > Do not begin from $X` as the first sub-property, then select `State Damaged` for variable `$X`.